nclandrei/website/content/about.md

 * [Palgo](https://github.com/nclandrei/Palgo) - Electron app for visualizing and animating common algorithms such as Dijkstra's algorithm for finding the shortest path between two vertices in a graph.

-Some of the stuff I am most interested in and have the most experience with are backend development, Go, Rust, distributed systems, systems programming and cloud-native apps.
+Some of the stuff I am most interested in and have the most experience with are backend development, Go, Ruby, RoR, Clojure, Java, distributed systems, systems programming, web-based apps and cloud-native apps.

-I have created this website mainly to contribute back to the awesome world of open source with a main focus on Go, backend development, cloud and distributed systems.
-I really hope that the blog posts I will be writing will help someone someday 🙂.

 If you would like to find out more, please take a look at my [resume](Andrei-Mihai_Nicolae_CV.pdf).

-Thanks for reading and I hope you enjoy!